Qring99/Livescore-Scraper/README.md

      ```bash
      npm list --depth=0
      ```
-Contact & Customization
+## Contact & Customization

 Want to tweak this script for your own needs or extract additional data not currently included?
-Iâd be happy to help!
-Reach out to me at qring99@gmail.com (mailto:qring99@gmail.com) for custom modifications tailored to your expectationsâwhether itâs adding new features, adjusting the output, or scraping different stats.
-Letâs make it work for
+I'd be happy to help!
+Reach out to me at qring99@gmail.com (mailto:qring99@gmail.com) for custom modifications tailored to your expectationsâwhether it's adding new features, adjusting the output, or scraping different stats.
+Let's make it work for